expo/expo/docs/pages/versions/unversioned/tutorial/image.md

 <br/>

-Oh, hey, we also added some new styles here to make things look a bit prettier.
-We use `marginBottom` on the logo to space things out between the logo and the instructions, and we added `marginHorizontal` to give our instructions some breathing room.
+You might notice that we also added some new styles here to make things look a bit prettier.
+We used `marginBottom` on the logo to space things out between the logo and the instructions, and we added `marginHorizontal` to give our instructions some spacing around the edges of the screen.

 Time to make things interactive.
-[Let's move on to adding a button](../../tutorial/button/).
+[Let's move on to creating a button](../../tutorial/button/).